-- Priority 3 projects are considered fundable given current revenue projections over the long term (11-20 years) or by 2043. - Financially Unconstrained The unconstrained project list is considered a "wish list" of projects that would benefit the region but will unlikely receive funding over the next 20 years unless new funding sources become available.
+- Priority 1 projects are considered fully fundable during the 2022 State Transportation Improvement Plan five-year cycle. - Priority 2 projects are considered fully fundable during the first ten years of the RTP (by 2033). - Priority 3 projects are considered fundable given current revenue projections over the long term (11-20 years) or by 2043. - Financially Unconstrained The unconstrained project list is considered a "wish list" of projects that would benefit the region but will unlikely receive funding over the next 20 years unless new funding sources become available.